Joyce Harper, BSc, PhD, FRC Path

-is Professor of Human Genetics and Embryology at University College London in the Institute for Women’s Health where she is head of the Reproductive Health Department, Principal Investigator of the Embryology, IVF and Reproductive Genetics Group, Director of Education and Director of the Centre for Reproductive Health.
+Joyce Harper is Professor of Reproductive Science at University College London in the Institute for Women’s Health where she is head of the Reproductive Health Department, Principal Investigator of the Reproductive Science Group, Director of Education and Director of the Centre for Reproductive Health.
 She is a Director of the Embryology and PGD Academy which she established with Alpesh Doshi in 2014 and founder of Global Women Connected.

-Joyce has had many senior roles in the European Society of Human Reproduction and Embryology (ESHRE), including being on the executive, the chair of the special interest group in Reproductive Genetics, co-establishing the ESHRE PGD Consortium, a member of the original team who set up the ESHRE embryology certificate, a member of the PGS task force and a member of the culture media working group.
-She was a director of the British Fertility Society and International Society of Prenatal Diagnosis and a founding member of the PGD International Society.
-She was a director of the International Society of Prenatal Diagnosis where she was responsible for establishing special interest groups.
-She is chair of the HFEA Horizon Scanning Group and an advisor to the HFEA Science and Clinical Advances Advisory Committee.
-She is a member of the Nuffield Council for Bioethics working group on genome editing.
-She has just been elected as a director of the International Society of IVF and co-founder of the Fertility Education Initiative.
+Joyce has had many senior roles in the European Society of Human Reproduction and Embryology.
+She was a director of the British Fertility Society and International Society of Prenatal Diagnosis and a founding member of the Preimplantation Genetic Diagnosis International Society.
+She is chair of the Human Fertilization and Embryology Authority Horizon Scanning Group and an advisor to the HFEA Science and Clinical Advances Advisory Committee.
+She was a member of the Nuffield Council for Bioethics working group on genome editing.
+She is currently a director of the International Society of IVF and co-founder of the Fertility Education Initiative.